 - AARP Caregiver Resource Center, continuing care communities

-- myLifeSite, which charges a fee for premium access to data
+- myLifeSite, an online storehouse of data about CCRCs (charges a fee for premium access to data)

 Assisted living facilities provide care and supervision for older adults who can no longer live on their own but do not need the level of personal or medical care found at a nursing home.
-The United States has about 29,000 assisted living facilities with nearly 1 million beds, according to the National Center for Health Statistics.
+The United States has about 29,000 assisted living facilities with nearly 1 million beds, according to NCHS.

 Assisted living typically offers services such as exercise and wellness programs, housekeeping, laundry, meals, planned outings, social activities and transportation.
 Most communities offer some health care services — for example, mental health services and counseling; occupational, physical and speech therapy; and a pharmacy.

-The median monthly cost for a private room is $4,051, according to a 2019 survey from insurance company Genworth, which reports annually on long-term care costs.
-The median stay in assisted living is 22 months, with about 60 percent of residents eventually moving into a nursing home.
+The median monthly cost for a private room is $4,500, according to a 2021 survey from insurance company Genworth, which reports annually on long-term care costs.
+The average stay in assisted living is 28 months, with about 60 percent of residents eventually moving into a nursing home.